ytam/JetPicker/README.md

 }
 ```

-Replace Tag with the latest release tag of JetPicker library from [GitHub releases.](https://github.com/ytam/JetPicker/releases)

 Usage
 JetPickerView is the main component of the library.
 It provides a picker view for selecting items in a list.